Build Connections: Likability Is Your Social Currency

 Put it out there – in a conversation, a social post, a message to someone who might benefit.
 Then watch what happens.

-You might be surprised at what comes back.
-A new connection.
+You might get a new connection.
 A deeper conversation.
 An opportunity you weren't expecting.
 Or maybe just the quiet satisfaction of knowing you've added something authentic to a world full of surface-level interactions.

-After all, we're all walking around with stories worth sharing.
-Your experiences – your currency – have value.
+We're all walking around with stories worth sharing.
+Your experiences have value.
 Don't keep them locked away.
 Circulate them and watch your connections grow.